zack-bitcoin/amoveo-docs/design/land_registry.md

 There is a minimum tax per title, to reflect the cost of having an entry in the database.
 This makes it costly to create titles that are excessively tiny.

 The binary land tree holds some info at every node.
-Each node knows how many land fields are below it, and the total value of the titles below it.
+Each node knows how many land parcels are below it, and the total value of the titles below it.
 We can use this array of numbers to help approximate the land value tax.